 |Page tools: Print Page Print All RSS Search this Product|

-There were 288,052 children aged 4 or 5 years old enrolled in a preschool program in 2013 according to a report released today by the Australian Bureau of Statistics (ABS).
+Four-year-olds made up 82 per cent of Australia's 325,273 children aged four or five enrolled in a preschool program in 2015, while 18 per cent were aged five according to a report published today by the Australian Bureau of Statistics (ABS).

 These documents will be presented in a new window.